Mayurji/Computer-Vision/README.md

    * Face detection.
    * Noise reduction in an image.
    * Filters like LPF, HPF, Sobel etc.
+   * Convolutional Neural Network.
    * Classification of Images using CNN
-   * Convolutional Neural Network.
    * Facial Keypoint detection.
+   * Applying Filter on detected facial Keypoints like Snapchat.
    * Classification of Multiple Object in an image.